-In collaboration with Shepherd's Clinic and Joy Wellness Center, I am thrilled to announce that I'll be offering a weekly group yoga class at on Tuesdays as of June 6th.
+In collaboration with Shepherd's Clinic and Joy Wellness Center, I am thrilled to announce that I'll be offering a weekly group yoga class at on Tuesday mornings.
 This collaboration brings my skills and talents straight to the heart of my own community.
 If you or a loved one also live in northeast Baltimore, and are experiencing physical or mental health issues during a time without health insurance, the clinic may be able to help you.
 For additional wellness services, like my yoga class, that will compliment your primary care and benefit you on your path towards health and healing, please check the full calendar.

 I'm pleased to announce that I am now offering the practice of chair yoga, pranayama, and meditation at the Maryland Center for Veteran Education and Training, on a weekly basis.
 MCVET serves over 200 veterans from around the United States by providing comprehensive services including case management, employment services, education services, life skills training, addiction counseling and recovery, housing, and meals, all in a secure setting.
 The public can support our Veterans by bringing their cars to the weekly carwash on either Friday or Saturday; and/or join me for the 22nd Annual MCVET 5K/10K Walk or Run.